Evans scores 3 TDs, No. 23 App State tops Texas State 35-13

 Texas State: This was a solid showing for the Bobcats for the first 2 1/2 quarters, particularly on defense against a Mountaineers team that came in ranked 21st in the country in scoring offense.
 But a penalty for illegal hands to the face nullified a third down stop, giving Appalachian State new life on offense.

-Appalachian State: The injury to Sutton could be problematic moving forward for the Mountaineers.
+Appalachian State: The injury could be problematic moving forward for the Mountaineers.
 Sutton was on the sideline in crutches after the game.
-The Mountaineers will have to rely more on Western Michigan graduate transfer Keishawn Watson, who had a 19-yard touchdown reception, his first with the school.
+Drinkwitz wouldn’t say what the injury is but called it “devastating” to the Mountaineers.

 UP NEXT